 “Found a woodblock wall plaque with the following inscription: “BE AWAKE to the songs of singing birds, the warmth of the sun and the small joys that have no words”.
 Sounds like gratitude & savouring to me!
 It’s now on my wall as a reminder.
 Thanks again for a great weekend.
 See you for the How of Happiness 3.”

-An uplifting, fun and practical exploration of the how of happiness that delivers the feel-good factor together and puts the smile on your face.
-La Roane in the Dordogne, France was the venue.
+This was an uplifting, fun and practical exploration of the how of happiness that delivered the feel-good factor.
+La Roane in the Dordogne was the venue.
 Miriam guided participants through the habits of happiness ranging from savouring to gratitude, playing to strengths and learning optimism.
 Meantime Nigel Shamash, the genial host of La Roane hosted excursions, led walks and ran sessions of laughter yoga, hatha yoga, chi kung and singing.